-Afterwards, binary options were then available on most major exchanges, and soon thereafter they were made available to the public, no longer just restricted to the big banks and institutions.
+Afterward, binary options were available on most major exchanges, and soon thereafter they were made available to the public, no longer just restricted to the big banks and institutions.
 Several banks offering Forex trading also started issuing binary options.
 Then there arose numerous binary options brokers who offered binary options over-the-counter to individuals.

 How binary options trading works

-Binary options are essentially a gamble on how a certain commodity, currency, stock or index will be valued at a certain time in the future.
+Binary options are essentially a gamble on how a certain commodity, currency, stock, or index will be valued at a certain time in the future.
 Let’s take Apple as an example, which is currently trading at around $111.60 in the stock market.
-You know that Apple have just announced the release of the new iPhone 7 and that it will be available 2 days from now.
+You know that Apple has just announced the release of the new iPhone 7 and that it will be available 2 days from now.
 You also know that people camp outside Apple stores the night before the new iPhone is released, so sales are guaranteed to be overwhelming.

-A regular trader would buy Apple shares at the current price then watch the market very closely as the share price fluctuated either way, then sell their shares whenever they feel content with their return.
+A regular trader would buy Apple shares at the current price then watch the market very closely as the share price fluctuates either way, and then sell their shares whenever they feel content with their return.
 Binary options, though, are very similar to regular trading, except that it has an ‘expiration date’.
 You would not need to keep watching financial news to decide when you were going to close the trade when it comes to binary options, because the trade is going to close at the specified time.

-Back to our example, you feel confident about Apple shares rising immediately the iPhone 7 is made available, so you ‘call’ Apple under binary options.
+Back to our example, you feel confident about Apple shares rising immediately after the iPhone 7 is made available, so you ‘call’ Apple under binary options.
 Did that throw you off?
 Alright, with regular trading, you ‘buy’ stock that you think is going to rise and ‘sell’ that which you believe will depreciate.
 On the other hand, you ‘call’ binary options that you think will rise and ‘put’ those that you believe will depreciate.

 Let’s get back to it then – you ‘call’ Apple stock at its current price ($111.60), also known as the strike price, and set an expiration date of, say, 20th September since the iPhone 7 will be available on the 16th of September.
-Keep in mind that in the actual trade you will be able to specify the exact time you want the binary option to expire.
-We’re not psychics, but from past experience every time a new iPhone is released and from the news reports about the number of pre-orders, I’d ‘call’ my Apple binary option.
+Keep in mind that in the actual trade, you will be able to specify the exact time you want the binary option to expire.
+We’re not psychics, but from experience every time a new iPhone is released and from the news reports about the number of pre-orders, I’d ‘call’ my Apple binary option.

 The math behind binary options trading

 The percentage to be gained from binary options varies depending on various factors, mainly the attitude toward the commodity being traded and also depending on the broker.
-Typically, the percentage ranges from about 67% to 81%, but you can expect that binary options for Apple will probably be on the lower range; after all, most binary options brokers expect the stock to rise and they wouldn't want to lose too much money.
+Typically, the percentage ranges from about 67% to 81%, but you can expect that binary options for Apple will probably be in the lower range; after all, most binary options brokers expect the stock to rise and they wouldn't want to lose too much money.
 Let’s say that you get offered binary options for Apple shares at 70% by your broker, and the expiration date is on the aforementioned 20th of September.

 The amount of profit to be made from the binary options, therefore, would be the result of multiplying the rate of return by the amount of money invested.
 If, for example, you bought binary options worth $100, and by the time of the expiration, the share price of Apple is higher than $111.60, then you would have gained $70 (70% x 100) and would end up with $170.
 That’s awesome, but there is a slight caveat to the whole thing – if you’re wrong, then you lose EVERYTHING.
 Unlike a regular trade where you can close your trade if things go against your predictions, binary options are an all-or-nothing game.